-is a founding and present member of the Board of Directors of Primero Conservation Inc., and the Mexico Coordinator of Team Sonora Jaguar Project.
+serves on the board of directors of Primero Conservation nonprofit.
+She was the the Mexico Coordinator of Team Sonora Jaguar Project.
 She received a degree in Veterinary Medicine and a Master of Science degree in Animal Health from UNAM, Mexico City, Mexico.
 She is a faculty member of Medicina Veterinia y Zootechnia, UNAM and pursuing her PhD with her thesis directed by PhD Rodrigo Medellin at the Institute of Ecology, UNAM.
 She has a prior thesis and publications that encompass epizootics, population dynamics, and diseases of bighorn sheep, mountain sheep, and tigers.
 She has worked as a veterinarian on captive breeding and conservation of mountain lions, bighorn sheep, and pronghorn in the United States and Mexico.
 She was elected 2010-2013 to the Council board of Wild Felid Association.
 She is the director of Wildlife Health Services in Latin America as Wildlife Pharmaceuticals, Mexico, S.A. and specializes in immobilization and capture of native species and developing immobilization drugs cooperatively

 with biologists and veterinarians on both sides of the international border.
 She is co-author of Chemical Immobilization Protocol for Capture and Release of Jaguars and Pumas by Ivonne Cassaigne and Ole Alcumbrac